-Where, κ gives the strength at which agents update their beliefs.
 The choice of using a constant gain learning algorithm to model expectations is in line with the literature.
 It is commonly noted that a constant gain parameter can track structural changes better than a decreasing gain parameter.
 However, this comes at an additional cost of increased asymptotic variability.
 Given that the paper is considering a change in policy regime.
 It is therefore reasonable to use a constant-gain algorithm.
 Furthermore, agents in this model only use past inflation and their forecast error to form expectations about inflation.
-The paper abstract from using other variables as part of the PLM since with just inflation data the PLM does well in capturing the formation of expectations.
-This is discussed in detail in the next section.
+The paper abstracts from using other variables as part of the PLM since with inflation data the PLM does well in capturing the formation of expectations.